 - From the navigation panel, go to Advanced Settings > Administration > System tab. - 2.
 You can configure the following settings: - Change router login password: You can change the password and login name for the wireless router by entering a new name and password. - WPS button behavior: The physical WPS button on the wireless router can be used to activate WPS. - Time Zone: Select the time zone for your network. - NTP Server: The wireless router can access a NTP (Network time Protocol) server in order to synchronize the time. - Enable Telnet: Click Yes to enable Telnet services on the network.
 Click No to disable Telnet. - Authentication Method: You can select HTTP, HTTPS, or both protocols to secure router access. - Enable Web Access from WAN: Select Yes to allow devices outside the network to access the wireless router GUI settings.
-Select No to prevent access. - Only allow specific IP: Click Yes if you want to specify the IP addresses of devices that are allowed access to the wireless router GUI settings from WAN. - Client List: Enter the WAN IP addresses of networking devices allowed to access the wireless router settings.
-This list will be used if you clicked Yes in the Only allow specific IP item. - 3.
+Select No to prevent access. - 3.
 Click Apply.

-4.7.3 Firmware Upgrade
+4.6.3 Firmware Upgrade